 All of these offer classes and activities for multiple age groups from mom and tot to grade school.
 They also tend to be more affordable than the private or national chains because you have already partially paid for them through your tax dollars.
 I genuinely don’t know why more parents don’t use them.

 When I moved to Lake County 2 years ago this fall, I was excited to have a local park district finally and to have such a great Forest Preserve District.
-I moved from an urban area that had a Great library program, but the parks and recreation were lacking.
+I moved from an urban area with a Great library program, but the parks and recreation were lacking.
 We eagerly signed up for programs every session since moving here.
 One class, or in some cases multiple classes, have either been very small or been canceled; Every.
 Single.
 Season.

 With a tight economy, this is the perfect time to check out your local park district or library for programs.